This guide can help you to:

 - Do you agree with what has been said here?

-💡 Tip: rephrase some of the comments while keeping their meanings.
-This way, participants won't be identified because of a writing style.
+You can rephrase some of the comments while keeping their meanings.
+This way, participants won't be identified because of their writing style.

-You can directly direct the discussion to the options that got the most votes:
+You can start by directing the discussion towards the options that received the most votes.

 → If the percentage of votes for the excluding option ("I am not concerned" or "none of the above", etc.) is substantial:

 - A large part of the team does not recognize itself in these options.
 It shows that something has been missed.
 What could be the alternatives or other options?